-If you still have questions about the waiver process, please call or call (307) 777-7531 or your case manager.
-You can also go to https://health.wyo.gov/healthcarefin/hcbs/ for a list of definitions that might help answer some of your questions.
+If you still have questions about the waiver process, please call (307) 777-7115 or your case manager.
+You can also go to www.health.wyo.gov/ddd for a list of definitions that might help answer some of your questions.